tk1ng/superheros/docs/documentation/getting-started.md

 ---
 title: Getting Started with superheros
 excerpt: >-
-  This page will help you get started with superheros.
-You'll be up and running in a jiffy!
+  This page will help you get started with superheros. <br> You'll be up and running in a jiffy!
 hidden: false
 ---
 Welcome to ReadMe! :owlbert: